Cost of quantum secret key: Preliminaries

 An LOCC channel $\mathcal{L}_{A'B'\to AB}$ is a bipartite quantum channel that can be expressed in the separable form as $\sum_{x}\mathcal{E}^x_{A'\to A}\otimes\mathcal{F}^x_{B'\to B}$ where each $\mathcal{E}^x$ and $\mathcal{F}^x$ are completely positive, trace-nonincreasing maps such that the sum map $\mathcal{L}$ is a quantum channel~\cite{CLM+14,Wat15}.
 Here pairs $A', A$ and $B',B$ are held by two spatially separated parties, say Alice and Bob.
-However, note that not every separable channel is an LOCC channel \cite{BDFMRSSW99}.
+However, note that not every separable channel is an LOCC channel~\cite{BDFMRSSW99}.
 Using only an LOCC channel, Alice and Bob can only create separable states.
-Let $\operatorname{LOCC}$ denote the set of all local (quantum) operations and classical communication (LOCC) channels.
+In what follows, $\operatorname{LOCC}$ will denote also the set of all local (quantum) operations and classical communication (LOCC) channels.